In Real Estate/Mortgage Law

 Prior Charges/Mortgages and Security Interests

 You should be informed of any existing charges and security interests on the property.
 A charge is usually a mortgage, but can also be a loan that is secured against the property.
-A security interest is usually registered by a company that provides household appliance such as a furnace or a refrigerator.
+A security interest is usually registered by a company that provides household appliances such as a furnace or a refrigerator.
 If the charges and security interests are not discharged after you bought the property, then you may need to carry those debts.

 As well, you may wish to keep the mortgage on title, if the property is transferred through a Will or as a gift.